 Some regard the neighborhood of Anthem as especially suitable for families.
 Find a lovely mission-style home for the whole family in Highland Hills.
 Also, check out Green Valley South for some truly luxury accommodations.

-Summerlin, an affluent master-planned community in the area, features 150 miles of trails, more than 450 neighborhood parks, and special events like an arts festival and music concert series.
+Summerlin — an affluent, master-planned community in the area — features 150 miles of trails, more than 450 neighborhood parks, and special events like an arts festival and concert series.

 Where to Stay

 Look for some luxurious rental options in Sandalwood.
 Find a lovely rental in Stone Bridge.
 Look for some beautiful Spanish-style ramblers in Redpoint & Redpoint Square.
-If you’re looking for a rental in an area that you and family can be active in, think about finding a place in The Canyons.
-This area is loaded with walking paths and golf courses.
+If you’re looking for a rental in an area that you and your family can be active in, consider looking for a place in the Canyons, as it’s loaded with walking paths and golf courses.

-Pro traveler tip: This is a more upscale area, in general.
-If you’re looking for comfort and luxury, this is the area for you.
+Pro Traveler Tip: In general, this is a more upscale area.
+If you’re looking for comfort and luxury, this is the place for you.

 North Las Vegas